Santa Cruz Boardwalk – Wonderful Family Vacation!

 Santa Cruz is packed with great options on where to eat.
 When we rented the cabin, we loved to visit the Farmers Market and cook at home some days.
 When eating out, here are a few ideas to enjoy.

-Eat on the boardwalk, and save with these coupons here.
+Eat on the boardwalk.
 They have some delicious options if you like fair kinds of foods.

 If you want great local, fresh and affordable Mexican food, Las Palmas Taco Bar has been serving the area since 1975, and for good reason – it is delicious!

 If you want to eat on the beach, check out Zeldas on the beach in the Capitola area.
 They have more great specials like happy hour deals too.
-Find all of their specials here.

 Want a splurge meal?
 Consider the Shadowbrook.
 Not only can you expect great food, but you will also find riverfront dining, cable cars, beautiful fireplaces, and even pick up in classic cars and more!

 Discounts on Santa Cruz Boardwalk Passes:

 You can buy all day bracelet passes that will give you access to unlimited rides, and you will usually save the most by purchasing them online ahead of time (but there are lots of ways to save on that, so you do not have to pay full price).
+Note that you have to purchase your online tickets at least one day in advance (they are not valid for same day visits).

 Groupon is a great place to get discounted Boardwalk Bracelets.
 They are not always available, but check before your trip.
 Last year they had an all day bracelet for $31.95 during the February timeframe.

 Go on a Weekday if you are visiting during high season– The unlimited ride wristbands are only $34.95 on these days, so plan your visit around one of them to save more.